Warsaw in Gallatin County, Kentucky — The American South (East South Central)

 Topics.
 This historical marker is listed in this topic list: Architecture.
 A significant historical year for this entry is 1809.

 Location.
 38° 47.059′ N, 84° 54.123′ W. Marker is in Warsaw, Kentucky, in Gallatin County.
-Marker is at the intersection of Washington Street and East High Street, on the right when traveling north on Washington Street.
+It is at the intersection of Washington Street and East High Street, on the right when traveling north on Washington Street.
 Touch for map.
 Marker is at or near this postal address: 200 Washington St, Warsaw KY 41095, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Gallatin County Courthouse (within shouting distance of this marker); The Gutting House (within shouting distance of this marker); Warsaw Deposit Bank (within shouting distance of this marker); Governor From Warsaw (within shouting distance of this marker); County Named, 1798 (within shouting distance of this marker); Thompson-Bradley House (within shouting distance of this marker); Craig House (within shouting distance of this marker); Gallatin County War Memorial (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Gallatin County Courthouse (within shouting distance of this marker); The Gutting House (within shouting distance of this marker); Warsaw Deposit Bank (within shouting distance of this marker); Governor From Warsaw (within shouting distance of this marker); County Named, 1798 (within shouting distance of this marker); Thompson-Bradley House (within shouting distance of this marker); Craig House (within shouting distance of this marker); Gallatin County War Memorial (within shouting distance of this marker).
 Touch for a list and map of all markers in Warsaw.

 Regarding Henry Yates House.
 It is the oldest house in Warsaw, which Yates (1786-1865) and town founder Col. Robert Johnson platted as Fredericksburg in 1815.
 (It was changed to Warsaw in 1831 upon the discovery of another Fredericksburg in Kentucky.)
 Not long after the name change, Yates moved to Illinois, where one of his sons, Richard (who was born in Warsaw), served as governor during the Civil War.